CiscoDevNet/pathman-sr/README.md

 ### Application Overview

-A brief description of segment routing is contained in the abstract of ...
+A brief description of segment routing is contained in the abstract of [segment routing architecture draft](https://tools.ietf.org/html/draft-filsfils-spring-segment-routing):

 "..Segment Routing (SR) leverages the source routing paradigm.
 A node steers a packet through an ordered list of instructions, called